 The nominee director should have relevant business experience and knowledge of local regulations, as they will be responsible for ensuring that the company complies with all relevant laws.

-Odint Consulting will take care of all the due diligence to make sure all the criteria are met for the ideal nominee director in Singapore.
+OnDemand International will take care of all the due diligence to make sure all the criteria are met for the ideal nominee director in Singapore.

-Roles & Responsibility of Singapore’s nominee director
+Roles & Responsibility of Singapore’s Nominee Director

 The roles and responsibilities of a nominee director in Singapore include: